DXB - LAX

 The average price of all round-trip flights from Dubai to Los Angeles clicked on KAYAK for each day over the last 12 months.

-When flying from Dubai to Los Angeles, you should consider leaving on a Sunday and avoid Thursdays if you are looking for the best rates.
-For your return to Dubai, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.
+When flying from Dubai to Los Angeles, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
+For your return to Dubai, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Dubai to Los Angeles?